radar/ryanbigg.com/_posts/2011-06-19-sprocket-asset-tags-internals.markdown

 The `assets` object here is the `Rails.application.config.assets` object set up in `railties/lib/rails/application/configuration.rb`, with the `prefix` method on it returning simply `/assets`.
 This means that the `env.static_root` will result in a path that points at the `public/assets` directory within the application.

-This means that the `static_root` method back in `find_asset_static_root` is actually going to return a value and so the method will continue past this point.
+This means that the `static_root` method back in `find_asset_in_static_root` is actually going to return a value and so the method will continue past this point.
 The next two lines in this method are these:

     pathname   = Pathname.new(static_root.join(logical_path))
     attributes = attributes_for(pathname)